 Results and Discussion

 Subjects produced scorable responses on 63.2% of trials overall (970 out of 1536 trials).
-For dative targets they did so on 77.1% of trials (592 out of 768); for locative targets they did so on 49.2% of trials (378 out of 768).
+For dative targets they did so on 77.1% of trials (592 out of 768), and for locative targets on 49.2% of trials (378 out of 768).

-Overall, subjects were 5.0% more likely to produce the preferred syntactic structure when primed with the preferred structure (75.0%), than when primed with the alternative (70.0%), and including prime type in the model did not improve the model fit (χ2(1) = 2.2936, p = .13).
+Overall, subjects were 5.0% more likely to produce the preferred syntactic structure when primed with the preferred structure (75.0%), than when primed with the alternative (70.0%), and including prime type in the model did not improve the model fit (χ2(1) = 2.29, p = .13).
 For the effect of homogeneity, speakers showed an 8.6% greater effect on trials in heterogeneous blocks than on trials in homogeneous blocks.
 On trials in heterogeneous blocks, subjects were 10.4% more likely to produce the preferred structure when primed with the preferred structure (78.9%) than when primed with the dispreferred structure (68.5%).
 On trials in homogeneous blocks, subjects were 1.8% more likely to produce the preferred structure when primed with the preferred structure (73.0%) than when primed with the dispreferred structure (71.2%).
-However, this numerical difference between the homogenous and heterogenous conditions was not statistically significant, and including the interaction term (prime type X homogeneity) did not improve our model fit (χ2(1) = 2.1094, p = .15).
+However, this numerical difference between the homogenous and heterogenous conditions was not statistically significant, and including the interaction term (prime type X homogeneity) did not improve our model fit (χ2(1) = 2.11, p = .15).

-Although this interaction did not reach significance, the fact that the numerical difference was so large led us to conduct a supplemental analysis of the data.
-We chose to do a post-hoc resampling analysis of the data to determine how likely it was that the difference between the homogenous and heterogenous conditions was due to chance.
-Resampling analyses are non-parametric tests that randomly re-assign target trial outcomes across experimental conditions in a large number of iterations.
-By measuring what proportion of the iterations or randomly reshuffled data resulted in larger differences than those actually observed, the resulting analyses yield a non-parametric estimate of the probability that the observed effect occurred by chance.
-Unlike mixed effects models, these tests must be conducted using either subjects or items as aggregating units (such that random reassignment is conducted within subject or within item).

-The resampling analysis indeed shows significant effects of the main effect of prime condition, and marginally significant effects in the interaction of prime condition and confusability when averaging across subjects.
-However, these effects were not consistent across items.
-Overall, speakers were 5.0% more likely to produce the preferred syntactic structure when primed with the preferred structure (75%) than when primed with the alternative, (70%; p < .024 by subjects and p < .033 by items in the resampling analysis).
-Speakers showed an 8.6% greater effect on trials from heterogeneous blocks (10.4% effect), than on trials from homogeneous blocks (1.8% effect; p < .052, by subjects and p < .455 by items by resampling analysis).